johncoreano/memory_analysis_playbooks/README.md

 I started writing these to document the processes and mindset I used to solve CTF challenges.
 The playbooks are very simple on purpose to give you room to modify them and make them better.

+*I created these using Jupyter Notebook to give me the flexibility of storing code snippets.*

 **Currently available playbooks**

 - Memory Analysis with Volatility